 - a.
 The chief compliance officer shall report directly to the Committee, with a secondary reporting relationship to the Corporation's general counsel for administrative purposes. - b.
 No less than quarterly review with the Corporation's general counsel or their designee any legal matter that could have a significant impact on the Corporation's financial statements. - c.
 No less than quarterly review with the Corporation's general counsel or chief compliance officer a report on the Corporation's compliance with laws and regulations. - d.
-No less than annually review the Corporation's compliance program for its Code of Ethics and Business Conduct and the results of internal audit's review of the expense accounts of the Corporation's executive officers. - e.
+No less than annually review the Corporation's compliance program for its Code of Ethics and Business Conduct.

+- e.
 In conjunction with the Security and Risk Management Committee, no less than annually review the Corporation's cybersecurity and other information technology controls and procedures. - f.
-Approve procedures for (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters or violations of the Code of Ethics and Business Conduct and (ii) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters.
+Approve procedures for (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters or violations of the Code of Ethics and Business Conduct and (ii) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - g.
+Review and approve or ratify all related-party transactions.